EN-IH-WDPT-JUN21/Ben_The_Warrior-Flying_Lizards_and_Lying_Wizards-homework-1/README.md

 ## Installation
 Download the project from the repository.

-Open the directory as a project on a IDE as IntelliJ.
+Open the repository as a project on a IDE such as IntelliJ.

 Run the Main.java file on the path: